Academic Articles, Books, and Book Chapters

 Prof. Melissa Breger

-“Corporal Punishment, Social Norms and Norm Cascades: Examining Cross-National Laws and Trends in Homes Across the Globe,” 26 William & Mary Journal of Race, Gender, and Social Justice __ (forthcoming 2020) (with Victor Asal, Lucy Sorensen, and Charmaine Willis).
+“Corporal Punishment, Social Norms and Norm Cascades: Examining Cross-National Laws and Trends in Homes Across the Globe,” 26 William & Mary Journal of Race, Gender, and Social Justice 483 (2020) (with Lucy Sorensen, Victor Asal, and Charmaine N. Willis).

 Prof. Raymond Brescia

-THE FUTURE OF CHANGE: TECHNOLOGY, SOCIAL MOVEMENTS, AND SOCIAL CHANGE (Cornell University Press forthcoming 2020).
+THE FUTURE OF CHANGE: HOW TECHNOLOGY SHAPES SOCIAL REVOLUTIONS (Cornell University Press 2020).

-CRISIS LAWYERING: EFFECTIVE LEGAL ADVOCACY IN EMERGENCY SITUATIONS (NYU Press forthcoming 2020) (co-editor with Eric K. Stern).
+CRISIS LAWYERING: EFFECTIVE LEGAL ADVOCACY IN EMERGENCY SITUATIONS (NYU Press forthcoming 2021) (with Eric K. Stern, ed.).

-“On Tipping Points and Nudges: Review of Cass Sunstein’s How Change Happens,” 34 Notre Dame Journal of Law, Ethics and Public Policy (forthcoming).
+“On Tipping Points and Nudges: Review of Cass Sunstein’s How Change Happens,” 34 Notre Dame Journal of Law, Ethics and Public Policy 55 (2020).

 Prof. Joe Buffington